VonHeikemen/lsp-zero.nvim/README.md

 This section assumes you have chosen the `recommended` preset.
 It also assumes you don't have any other completion engine installed in your current neovim config.

+Note: if you already have a working setup with `nvim-lspconfig` and all you want is automatic LSP setup read the section [You might not need lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim#you-might-not-need-lsp-zero).

 ### Installing

 Use your favorite plugin manager to install this plugin and all its lua dependencies.